5198 Technology Coordinator, McQueary College of Health and Human Services

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree in instructional technology, information technology, or an information or educational technology-related field is required; a Master’s degree in an educational technology-related field is preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Skills: The ability to effectively manage multiple, complex projects concurrently is required.
+Skills: The ability to effectively manage multiple complex projects concurrently is required.
 The ability to work effectively with staff, faculty, administrators, and University personnel at all levels is required.
-The ability to manage a budget is required.
 Effective interpersonal, customer service, and team-building skills are required.
 Strong time management skills, including the ability to multi-task, prioritize, and individually manage a changing workload and schedule are required.
 Excellent analytical skills and problem-solving ability are required.
 Knowledge and understanding of effective practices for information technology service delivery and support is required.
 Knowledge and understanding of effective practices for information technology security is required.
-The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
+The ability to maintain confidentiality regarding information processed, stored, or accessed by the systems is required.
 The ability to work effectively with a variety of constituencies possessing a wide range of technical knowledge is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: The twenty-four hour scope of University operations may result in the need to work evenings, nights, and weekends to support implementations or upgrades and to respond to major issues with information technology operations.
+Other: The twenty-four-hour scope of University operations may result in the need to work evenings, nights, and weekends to support implementations or upgrades and to respond to major issues with information technology operations.

 ESSENTIAL DUTIES AND RESPONSIBILITIES